DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards.rst

 You can connect up to 5 WiFi throttles.
 For the standard Mega board, we recommend the Conductor-Friendly Makerfabs WiFi shield below.
 Keep in mind you can also purchase a Mega+WiFi board online that has both a Mega clone and an ESP8266 built onto the same board.
 However, you will have to upload new firmware to that board, so that would be a Tinkerer option.
 See the :doc:`Mega+WiFi page </ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega>`

-For more information on how to configure your CS to use the boards below, see :doc:`Wifi Setup </ex-commandstation/get-started/wifi-setup>`
+For more information on how to configure your Command Station to use the boards below, see :doc:`Wifi Setup </ex-commandstation/get-started/wifi-setup>`

 - :ref:`reference/hardware/wifi-boards:Makerfabs WiFi Shield`.
 - :ref:`reference/hardware/wifi-boards:Duinopeak WiFi Shield`.